nimh-sfim/nimh-sfim.github.io/_publications/gonzalez_castillo_2022.md

 pages:
 book_title: ''
 publisher: ''
 abstract: 'Studying the natural wanderings of the living brain is extremely challenging.
-Bolt et al. describe a new framework for considering the brain&amp;apos;s intrinsic activity based on the geophysical concepts of standing and traveling waves.'
+Bolt et al. describe a new framework for considering the brain's intrinsic activity based on the geophysical concepts of standing and traveling waves.'
 project_id: bold_connectivity_dynamics
 paper_url: https://www.nature.com/articles/s41593-022-01119-0
 doi: 10.1038/s41593-022-01119-0